 When it comes to intellectual property in web development, there are a number of rights that exist within your website.
 For example, any branding or logos used are highly likely to be protected by the registered trademark rights.
-It’s easy to believe that once you’ve purchased your domain name, produced all of your website content and published your website only, then the rights solely belong to you.
+It’s easy to believe that once you’ve purchased your domain name, produced all of your website content, and published your website only, then the rights solely belong to you.
 However, this often isn’t the case.

 There are many different components to creating a website.
 So, when it comes to intellectual property in web development, knowing how to protect your work is vital.
 There are lots of different components that make up a website.
-They include coding, design, text and images and the domain name.
+They include coding, design, text and images, and the domain name.
 Probably, you have created some of this yourself.
-However, other components may have been the designs by others.
+However, other components may have been designed by others.
 So, depending on the website component in question, you may find that your website has several intellectual property rights.

 What Is Intellectual Property?

 Intellectual property refers to something unique which another person has created.
 Intellectual property helps the owners of said intellectual property assert their legal rights over their creations to stop other people from stealing or copying them.
 Undoubtedly, intellectual property in web development is hugely important.
-In fact, it refers to every single website, whether it be the text which appears on the individual webpages, the coding on the backend which determines the way a website appears for a user or even the color of the font.
-If its creation is uniquely for the purpose of the website, company or branding, then this is intellectual property.
+In fact, it refers to every single website, whether it be the text which appears on the individual web pages, the coding on the backend which determines the way a website appears for a user, or even the color of the font.
+If its creation is uniquely for the purpose of the website, company, or branding, then this is intellectual property.